Launching our 'on-demand' analytics service

 - Having ‘on demand’ data could save £30bn across UK DB

 - Over half (53%) of trustees are relying on data that is six months out of date, according to our 2017 Trustee Barometer

 Hymans Robertson, has launched an ‘on demand’ cashflow, funding and risk analytics service.
-It’s the only one on the market to be fuelled, as a matter of course, by up to date member-by-member data.
 This is in response to a changing pension landscape where freedom and choice can have a material impact on membership and the future funding, risk and cashflow outlook of schemes.
 Schemes are also increasingly in drawdown and facing expensive forced asset sales to pay pensions.
 Across UK DB, having this ‘on demand’ data could save £30bn due to better informed de-risking.

 Commenting on the need for on-demand valuations, Calum Cooper, Partner, said:

 “As the DWP’s recent green paper on the future of DB stated there’s too much focus on the triennial valuations.
 Instead DB schemes should ensure that the right ongoing monitoring processes are in place.
 The DWP was rightly concerned that for struggling employers with underfunded schemes, undertaking more frequent valuations might prove to be counterproductive if it racked up costs.